bbjubjub2494/helloweb3/README.md

 See the templates to get started.

+## Caveats

+The PyPI package `helloweb3` is under my (`bbjubjub2494`) unilateral control.
+I can push new versions and delete old version at will.
+However, I do not intend to abuse this capability.
+If that is a concern nonetheless, please consider targeting a software source you control, such a a git repository.
+Note that pip supports `git+https` URLs.

 ## Tricks
 You can use this command to launch a web-based blockchain explorer on your challenge:
 ```sh